 What is the Medicare Safety Net?

 The medical services covered include visits to your GP or a specialist, services provided in private clinics and private emergency departments, and many pathology and diagnostic tests.
-Some services are capped so you can't claim more than a certain amount.
+Some services are capped so you cannot claim more than a certain amount.

 The Medicare Safety Net does not apply to medical services you receive in hospital, including day surgery.